common-workflow-language/user_guide/src/faq.md

 If you can not avoid these dangerous characters, then pass `--relax-path-checks` to `cwltool`.

-## CWL Parameter Reference Error due to Hyphen in Input Identifier
+## What should I do when I get CWL Parameter Reference error due to hyphen in input identifier

 If `cwltool --validate` returns valid